samuel-williams-ed/samuel-williams-ed/README.md

 - 👋 Hi, I’m @samuel-williams-ed
-- 👀 I’m a junior developer interested in designing web-based applications and Android apps.
+- 👀 I’m a developer interested in designing web-based applications and Android apps.
 - 🌱 I’m currently a student in the e62 cohort at CodeClan Edinburgh.